 The profit earned on real estate cannot be transferred to their residing country.
 If payment for property is made using FCNR account, then money equal to paid amount from FCNR can be repatriated.
 If payment is made through NRE account then case is different.
 Suppose an NRI had $60,000 in NRE account.
 The NRI paid $50,000 (in equivalent Indian Rupee) to buy a real estate property.
 After that he maintained $10,000 in NRE account till sale of property.
 He sold property after 3 years for $80,000.
 After the sale, NRI can repatriate only $10,000 (balance) + $50,000 (paid earlier).
 Balance money should stay in NRE account.
 The transaction from NRO account is different.
 NRI can repatriate full amount subjected to limit of $1 million.

 PPF is a 15 year scheme of the government with an option to extend it after 15 years in blocks of 5 years.
 It allows tax benefits under Section 80C and the maturity amount is also tax free.
-This is a good option for debt investing and can be used as a retirement tool to ensure tax free withdrawal.
+According to Doug Constable this is a good option for debt investing and can be used as a retirement tool to ensure tax free withdrawal.

 NRIs can’t open a PPF account.
 But those who opened a PPF account before they actually got NRI status can continue the account until it matures.
 But they cannot extend it after 15 years.
 On maturity, either, they can close the account or can keep it there and enjoy tax free interest till they close the account.